-- 1. Doherty, G. M. (2020).
+1. Doherty, G. M. (2020).
 Current diagnosis & treatment: Surgery (15th ed.).
-New York, NY: McGraw-Hill. - 2.
-Course Guide for Surgery (Available in New Innovations.)
+New York, NY: McGraw-Hill.

 The reading requirements will be formally assigned at the beginning of the rotation.
-General Surgery academic sessions will cover the material assigned for the given week.
+Surgery Selective academic sessions will cover the material assigned for the given week.
 Even though you may not experience or encounter all of the patient presentations listed in the guide, keep in mind you are responsible for all topics in the guide for testing and educational purposes.

-Introduction to the General Surgical Core Clerkship
+Introduction to the Surgery Selective Clerkship

-The General Surgery Clerkship consists of a 1-week on-campus intensive followed by a three-week rotation that will provide clinical exposure to various aspects of surgery.
+The Surgery Selective Clerkship consists of a 4-week rotation that will provide clinical exposure to various aspects of surgery.
 Students will gain knowledge and experience in the diagnosis and management of surgical patients in the inpatient and outpatient clinical settings.
 It is critical to note that the surgical clinical course is not intended to teach the student everything about surgery or provide the student with clinical experience in every aspect of the discipline.
 The Clerkship Director and the assigned Preceptor may provide educational guidance, but it is each student's individual responsibility to learn the subject content as outlined in the Course Objectives below.
 Lifelong self-learning is the ultimate goal and is expected in this core clinical rotation.

-The Goals of the General Surgery Clerkship
+The Goals of the Surgery Selective Clerkship